Junjeeeee/Dynamic_2d_waterfall/README.md

 ![image](https://github.com/Junjeeeee/Dynamic_2d_waterfall/assets/94764591/159d7a24-62be-4b84-8dca-74f4d41205fc)

-For each pixel, it gives 75% of the water it has to the pixel below it, 12.5% to the diagonal down left, and 12.5% to the diagonal down right. (i changed it to 12% to both diagonals and 0.5% to both sides (right or left), after).
+For each pixel, it gives 75% of the water it has to the pixel below it, 12.5% to the diagonal down left, and 12.5% to the diagonal down right. (i changed it to 12% to both diagonals and 0.5% to both sides (right or left), later).
 The matrix has a size of 16384 x 16384, because the system needs to have the transiction to a pixel to all others, but, as we have only 5 transictions, for a maximum of 7 (because of rocks), the matrix is realy exparse, so, we can take advantage of this to multiply the vector by the matrix really fast.